Realty Mogul vs CrowdStreet

 Realty Mogul Investments

-With a minimum investment of just $1,000, this may be the perfect entry platform for newbies to the world of real estate investment.
+With a minimum investment of $5,000, this may be the perfect entry platform for new investors who want to access the world of private real estate investment.
 Investment lengths start at just 6 months and range out to a high of 120 months.
 This lets you make your investment decisions specifically based on your own long and short-term goals.

 According to company press statements, the founding principles of Realty Mogul are in response to the knowledge that real estate has provided whole generations of investors with wealth.
 However, it has historically been reserved for those with specialized knowledge, the right connections, and access to great amounts of capital.
 This has kept investing in commercial real estate out of reach for most - until a few years ago.